VR Organ Tuning Guide

 Parameter-tuning of VR Rotary

-The tables below give examples of ‘rotary tuning’ of VR Rotaries.
+The tables below show examples of ‘rotary tuning parameters’ for VR Rotary types.

-– measuring the time on VR ‘tap tempo’.
-Ex.: ‘woofer slow’: use low harmony bars, set rotary speed to slow,
+a) VR ‘tap tempo’, for example ‘woofer slow’: pull some low harmonic bars (16, 8), set rotary speed to slow,

 in VR menu ‘Rotary’ set speed of Tweeter to 0 (bringing it to a halt).